rayes0/blog/content/about.md

 I don't game very often, in fact hardly at all nowadays, games never piqued my interest very heavily.
 I occasionally read visual novels sometimes, if you want to count them as games.

 I also read a fair share of English literature, again yearning towards books way more than movies similarly to manga over anime.
-Some of my favourites include Egan's *A Visit from the Goon Squad*, Orwell's *1984*, and Saint-Exupery's *The Little Prince*, and Atwood's *The Handmaid's Tale*.
+Some of my favourites include Egan's *A Visit from the Goon Squad*, Orwell's *1984*, and Saint-Exupery's *The Little Prince*.

-I have regularly updated lists for both [in progress](/media/in-progress/) and [finished](/media/finished) media.
+I have regularly updated lists for both my [in progress](/media/in-progress/) and [finished](/media/finished) books/manga/anime.

 ### Misc